Android-Poor-Respond/Android-Poor-Respond.github.io/index.md

 #### Measurement Code

-We provide the code of this study on [github](https://github.com/android-not-respond/Measurement/tree/master/code).

 * SR/FF Benchmark Framework and Analysis Tool

   The SR/FF benchmark framework and analysis tool are in [GitHub](https://github.com/Android-Poor-Respond/FrameAnalysis).